 Our goal is to increase the sustainability of batteries by developing new materials and manufacturing & recycling methods, and by increasing the lifetime and energy density

 We test and develop new battery manufacturing processes both in lab and pilot scale

 We also need to guarantee ethical raw material sourcing and take the limitations in the material availability account.
 This creates a clear need for efficient recycling and tracking solutions, novel battery chemistries and methods to increase the battery lifetime.

 The electrification of harsh-use applications such as heavy-duty vehicles, non-road mobile machinery, and marine vessels also provides big potential for increasing the energy-efficiency and performance as well as decreasing local emissions.
 The advantages from this are for example improved productivity and user experience, and lower total cost of ownership.

-VTT is active in the applied battery research in all these sectors.
-We can provide help with requirement specification, technology assessment and selection, systems engineering, BMS and energy management, grid integration, battery health monitoring and prognostics, lifecycle management, sustainability assessment, and how to use the battery in the application in an optimal way to ensure that the battery remains healthy and its lifetime is maximised.
+We can provide help with requirement specification, technology assessment and selection, systems engineering, BMS and energy management, grid integration, battery health monitoring and prognostics, lifecycle management, sustainability assessment, and how to use the battery in the application in an optimal way to ensure that the battery remains healthy and its lifetime is maximized.

 Applied battery research facilities

 We have developed competences and facilities for applied energy storage R&D since late 2010.
 Our research laboratories enable comprehensive experimental work on battery cells, modules and packs, as well as battery management systems and thermal management.
 These facilities are integrated with dynamometer facilities enabling experimental work not just on batteries, but also on heavy-duty vehicles, drivetrains, and engines under the same roof.
 And with our high-power battery emulator, we can test electric vehicle prototypes on the dynamometer even without a real battery installed in the vehicle.